funql/funql-dotnet/docs/defining-a-schema/features/index.md

 ## Print

-The print feature converts a FunQL AST back into a human-readable query string.
+The print feature translates the FunQL AST back into a FunQL query string.

 - **Purpose**: Translates a FunQL AST to a FunQL query string, ready to query a FunQL API.
 - **When to use**: Use this feature to serialize FunQL queries.